matrix-construct/construct/README.md

 </a>

 **This is the Construct** — Federated team collaboration built with the [WASM Virtual Machine](https://webassembly.org).
-Clients and servers implement a minimal ABI based on their capabilities while the community at large builds all features as modules.
 Construct makes the chat room programmable.
 Applications govern all their basic functions.
 Everything from the appearance of a room as seen by users to some continuous-integration running in the background for developers is customizable by embedding apps around your room.

+Clients and servers implement a minimal ABI based on their capabilities while the community at large builds all features as apps.
 A variety of apps have already been created by developers for their own needs.
-Most choose to make them available to the community, licensed as free software.
-This is a powerful construct, as you can import these apps to enrich your own rooms.
+Most choose to make them available to the community, licensed as free software, so you can import them and enrich your own rooms.

 ## Installation